 Editor’s note: this post and the accompanying video originally appeared in a short-form blog post on February 9th, 2016, published by Dana Fugate.
 We have since updated to provide more resources and 1500+ additional words of guidance.
 Enjoy!

-Why a Blended Distribution Strategy Works for Video Marketing
+Why a Blended Video Distribution Strategy Works

 Many marketers think social video sites like YouTube solve their most pressing problems: reach and spend.
 And to a degree they’re right – YouTube and Vimeo get millions of viewers without impacting the marketing budget.
 But when these free video campaigns don’t convert, have you really made it off scot-free?